zw963/ruby_tools/README.md

 # Improve for old rbindkeys.

-- Can be use out of the box in X86_64 linux, i386 is current not support.
+- Can be use out of the box in X86_64 linux, i386 is current not support, but it easy to extension.
-- No compile is need.
+- No compile is need in X86_64 linux.
 - Refactor old(not active)rebindkeys, keep going ...
 - Lots of functions improve.